Sustainability | SocietyRespect for Human Rights

 Prohibition against discrimination

-The TDK Code of Conduct ensures equal opportunities for all employees by prohibiting all forms of discrimination with respect to employment, treatment (compensation, opportunities for trainings and advancement etc.) and other similar matters based on race, beliefs, gender, religion, nationality, ethnicity, age, marital status, disability, sexual orientation, gender identity, military status, genetic information, social status etc. We also require the same protections in the TDK Supplier Code of Conduct.
+The TDK Code of Conduct ensures equal opportunities for all employees by prohibiting all forms of discrimination with respect to employment, treatment (compensation, opportunities for trainings and advancement etc.) and other similar matters based on race, beliefs, gender, religion, nationality, ethnicity, age, marital status, disability, sexual orientation, gender identity, military status, genetic information, social status etc. We also require the same protections in the TDK Group Business Partner Code of Conduct.
 The TDK‘s business activities (including contracts and subcontracting) are carried out not only as a matter of good business practice, but in an effort to fulfill our social responsibility in complying with laws and regulations, and respecting human rights and labor rights.

 Freedom of association and the right to collective bargaining and concerted action